 Here you find settings related to the portamento.
-Press [FUNC] + [HOLD] to toggle the portamento on/ off.
-The <PORTAMENTO> LED indicates the portamento's on/off status.
-For more information, please see "11.2 TRIG PARAMETERS PAGE" on page 48.
+For more information, please see "11.2 TRIG PARAME-TERS PAGE" on page 46.

 TYPE

 TRACK.
 When you play notes, the pitch glides from the pitch of the last note played to the next new note played on the track.